How to make various elements of Gig Performer bigger

 You can also use other OSC apps on your tablet or smartphone, such as TouchOSC to control Gig Performer.
 Check this blog article to learn more.

-To learn about more tips or to share your feedback, please to visit this Community thread.
+To see more tips or to share your feedback, please to visit this Community thread.

 .